shuaichen/shopify-data-science-intern-challenge/README.md

 # shopify-data-science-intern-challenge
-This note book is created for Shopify data sicence 2022 fall intern challenge.
+This note book is created for Shopify 2022 fall data science intern challenge.